naohaya/pprf_ssle/README.md

 # pprf_ssle
-An Implementation of PPRF-based Leader Election
+An implementation of PPRF based on erasure code for SSLE.